muskanTaza/Dash.Readme-docs/reference/Tazapay API/checkout/checkout-object.md

 title: Checkout Object
 excerpt: >-
   Checkout API object enables businesses to create and manage seamless online payment experiences.
+It lets you integrate a Tazapay-hosted payment page so that you can quickly collect cross-border payments on mobile and desktop devices.
 It simplifies the payment process, making it easy for customers to make payments on different platforms and apps.
 deprecated: false
 hidden: true
 metadata: